-There are some difference in teachings in the Bible in the Old and New Testament.
-For example, in the Old Testament, animal sacrifices were necessary but that is no longer true for the teachings of the New Testament.
+The Bible has declared differences of teaching in both the Old and New Testament.
+For example, in the Old Testament animal sacrifices were necessary, but that is no longer true for the teachings of the New Testament.
 This is because the sacrifice of Christ did away with the necessity for sacrifices of animals.
-In the Old Testament, keeping The Law was necessary in order to be right with God but not so in the New Testament.
-This is because Jesus fulfilled all the requirements of The Law and now we are right with God by faith in what Christ did, not what we do (Rom.
-4:1-5, 5:1).
-So, God does change His procedures between the Old and New Testament, but He does so based upon the work of Christ.
+In the Old Testament, keeping The Law was necessary in order to be right with God, but not so in the New Testament.
+This is because Jesus fulfilled all the requirements of keeping The Law, and we are right with God by faith in what Christ did, not what we do (Rom.
+4:1-5; 5:1).
+So, God does change his procedures between the Old and New Testament, but he does so based upon the work of Christ.
 The same work does not invalidate the condemnation of homosexuality.